-Many recruiters see the way you handle yourself in interview, as an indication of what you will be like under pressure in real life.
+Many recruiters see the way you handle yourself in an interview, as an indication of what you will be like under pressure in real life.
 That is, you give at your weakest points.
 Here are a few examples to show you what I mean:

 1. Answering the question before an interviewer finishes asking it

-I list this first as I honestly loathe this behaviour.
+I list this first as I honestly loathe this behavior.
 I’m not sure why people do this, but my take on this is that the person has poor listening skills.
 Interrupting someone before they finish asking you a question is like a verbal kneecapping – unexpected and painful.

 2. Not answering the question

 Sometimes interview questions are too long.
 Sometimes an interview question has too much preamble.
 Sometimes interview questions are too confusing.
-So as an interviewer I don’t mind repeating a question, but when I need to rephrase and simplify a question three or so times, I give up and move on to the next question.
+So as an interviewer, I don’t mind repeating a question, but when I need to rephrase and simplify a question three or so times, I give up and move on to the next question.

 3. Talking too much

-Some people don’t seem to take a breath in interview.
+Some people don’t seem to take a breath in interviews.
 This is fine if you have an engaging story and you can remember the question you are answering a few minutes into your answer.
 However many people keep talking and forget to keep checking to see if their interviewer is listening.

 The tricky thing here is to know whether your interviewer is a person who likes detail or who likes bullet points.
 It’s also difficult to know if interviewers are actually listening.
 Some interviewers, particularly experienced interviewers, are professional at looking like they’re listening.